GodisE/Project-1-game/README.md

 ## WHAT THE GAME WILL BE ABOUT

--A memory game that will require the player to match cards of the same picture -The player will have 2 attempts to match 4 pairs of pictures
+1. A memory game that will require the player to match cards of the same picture
+2. The player will have 2 attempts to match 4 pairs of pictures
--If all pairs are matched, the player wins the game -If the player gets 2 incorrect matches, the player loses
+3. If all pairs are matched, the player wins the game
+4. If the player gets 2 incorrect matches, the player loses

 ## GETTING STARTED/ HOW TO PLAY

 1. Find the 4 pairs of matching pictures
 2. click on each image and remember where it is, try to find a match to that picture by clicking on another card
 3. This game is all about memory!
 So try and remember where the images are placed
 4. There are 8 cards, meaning there are 4 pairs of pictures.
 Find them all with less than 2 wrong guesses and you win the game!